Need more Guidance?

 See our new Guidance on Patent Applications Patent Application Guidance

-Section 101 of the U.S. Patent Act sets forth the general requirements for a utility patent:
+Section 101 of the U.S. Patent Act sets forth the general requirements for patent protection in a single sentence:

 Whoever invents or discovers any new and useful process, machine, manufacture, or composition of matter, or any new and useful improvements thereof, may obtain a patent, subject to the conditions and requirements of this title.

 Unfortunately, the actual test for patentability is a bit more complicated than this sentence suggests.
 Under U.S. patent law, an invention is patentable only if it meets the following four requirements, which are discussed in more detail below:

 - The invention must be statutory (subject matter eligible)

 - The invention must be new

 Section 101 of the Patent Act states that processes, machines, articles of manufacture, and compositions of matter are patentable.
 At first blush, this wording appears to cover every conceivable type of invention.
 To a large extent, this is true.
 Under this statute, the United States has one of the broadest standards for what constitutes patentable subject matter in the entire world.
 Inventors of physical devices generally do not have to worry about whether their inventions are non-statutory.
 However, there are certain inventions that are more likely to be challenged as to whether they fall within Section 101, including software inventions and inventions relating to certain types of medical tests and diagnostics.
 Inventions that do not meet the requirements of Section 101 are considered to fail the "subject matter eligiblity" requirement for patent protection, and cannot receive a valid US patent even if they meet the other requirements for patentability (i.e., even if the invention is new, useful, and non-obvious).
 See 35 U.S.C.
 101; and MPEP Sections 2104 and 2106